Getaway driver jailed for murdering two teenage boys in Bristol

 “Death was a matter of chance.
 You were the only adult.
 There were multiple opportunities for you to stop this madness.”

+The judge told the court: “Mason, 15, and Max, 16, had been best friends for a long time.
+These were two good boys from loving homes with their whole lives ahead of them.

+“Best friends who went out together for a walk on a Saturday night and never came home again.”

-Members of Max and Mason’s families wept and embraced after the sentence was passed, while Snook remained emotionless.
+Members of the families wept and embraced after the sentence was passed, while Snook remained emotionless.

+In victim personal statements, the sisters and mothers of Max and Mason paid tribute to them and laid out the devastating impact of their murders.

+Mason’s sister Chloe told Snook: “Although I haven’t seen any remorse or regret, it must weigh heavy on you that you got the wrong boy.
+Mason wasn’t your enemy, he wasn’t anyone’s enemy.

+“There are no words to describe how much I love my son, no words to describe the pain of losing him.
+Our family unit has been destroyed.”

-The four teenagers will be sentenced on December 16 following the preparation of reports.
+The four teenagers will be sentenced on December 16 after the preparation of reports.